andersonmiranda-com/openbank-react/README.md

 ## Openbank-react

-This is the React version of a small sample of a 3 steps wizard with form validation, backend simulation and translation to EN/ES.
+This is the React version of a 3 steps wizard with form validation, backend simulation and translation to EN/ES.

 ### Online Demo